luispedro/metarabbit/draft-python-matlab.rst

 By the way, if you do want support, there are plenty of options for purchasing it [#]_: larger companies as well as individual consultants available in any city.
 The issue of support is orthogonal to the licensing of the software itself.

+.. [#] Yhat is a commercial company releasing open-source software, by the way;
+   for those keeping track at home.

 .. [#] However, because science is a third-world econonmy, it may be easier to spend 10k on Matlab licenses which come with phone support to spending 1k on